 5.3.9.5.3 Media Segment information

-Each Representation has assigned a list of consecutive Media Segments.
-Each entry in the list of a Media Segment has assigned the following parameters:
+If a Representation consists of more than one Media Segment, then this ach Representation has assigned a list of consecutive Media Segments.
+The list may be specified explicitly by one or more SegmentList elements or implicitly by a SegmentTemplate element.

+Each entry in this Media Segment list has assigned the following parameters:

  A valid Media Segment URL and possibly a byte range,

- the number of the Media Segment in the Representation,
+ the number and position of the Media Segment in the Representation,

- the MPD start time of the Media Segment in the Representation providing an approximate presentation start time of the Segment,
+ the MPD start time of the Media Segment in the Representation providing an approximate presentation start time of the Segment in the Period.

- MPD duration of the Media Segment providing an approximate presentation duration of the Segment.
+ the MPD duration of the Media Segment providing an approximate presentation duration of the Segment.

-These parameters are specified by the SegmentTemplate or SegmentList elements.
-To obtain at least one entry in the list of Media Segments, one of the following shall apply:
+The MPD start time and the MPD duration may be approximate and do not necessarily reflect the exact Media Presentation time.
+For more details on the relation of MPD start times and Media Presentation time refer to 7.2.1.

+In order to obtain the list of Media Segment URLs, i.e. the URL for each Segment at a specific position k in the list based on the Segment Information, the following shall apply:

+ if SegmentTemplate element is present the Template-based Segment URL construction in 5.3.9.4.4 shall be applied as follows

+ If the Representation contains or inherits a SegmentTemplate element with $Number$ then the URL of the Media Segment at position k in the Representation is determined by replacing the $Number$ identifier by (k-1) + @startNumber.

+ If the Representation contains or inherits a SegmentTemplate element with $Time$ then the URL of the media segment at position k is determined by replacing the $Time$ identifier by the time address associated to this Segment.
+The time address is determined as follows:

- if SegmentTemplate element is present the Template-based Segment URL construction in 5.3.9.4.4 shall be applied with the number of the Media Segment in the Media Segment list.
-The first number in the list is determined by the value of the SegmentTemplate@startNumber attribute, if present, or is 1 in case this attribute is not present.
+ if the @duration attribute is present, then the time address is determined by replacing the $Time$ identifier with ((k-1) + (kStart-1))* @duration with kStart the value of the @startNumber attribute, if present, or 1 otherwise.
+Further, the media time of the Segment shall be accurately expressed by the MPD information in the following sense:

+ the value ((k-1) + (kStart-1))* @duration is identical to the earliest presentation time in the segment.

+ the duration of the Segment in media presentation time shall be identical to the value of the @duration attribute.

+ if the SegmentTimeline element is present, then the time address shall be determined by replacing the $Time$ identifier with the earliest presentation time of the k-th segment as documented in the Segment timeline in 5.3.9.6.

  if one or more SegmentList elements are present they contain itself a list of SegmentURL elements for a consecutive list of Media Segment URLs.
-The first number in the list is determined by the value of the SegmentList@startNumber attribute, if present, or is 1 in case this attribute is not present.
+The number of the first Segment in the list within this Period is determined by the value of the SegmentList@startNumber attribute, if present, or it is 1 in case this attribute is not present.
 The sequence of multiple SegmentList elements within a Representation shall result in Media Segment List with consecutive numbers.

  none of the above: In this case only a single Media Segment shall be present with the URL provided by a BaseURL element and the SegmentBase element may be present.

-The MPD start time is relative to the start of the Representation provided by the MPD.
-The MPD start time and the MPD duration are approximate and do not reflect the exact Media Presentation time.
-For more details on the relation of MPD start times and Media Presentation time refer to 7.2.1.

-For the derivation of the MPD start time and duration of each Media Segment in the list of Media Segments, the Number of the Media Segment and the following information is used.
+For the derivation of the MPD start time and duration of each Media Segment in the list of Media Segments, the position k of the Media Segment and the following information is used.